-I am a Lecturer in the Writing Program of the David and Dana Dornsife College of Letters, Arts and Sciences at the University of Southern California.
-For the Spring 2019 semester, I am teaching WRIT 150: Writing and Critical Thinking within the thematic concentration of Health and Healing .
+I am an Assistant Professor (Teaching) in the Writing Program of the David and Dana Dornsife College of Letters, Arts and Sciences at the University of Southern California.
+For the Spring 2019 semester, I am teaching WRIT 150: Writing and Critical Thinking within the thematic concentration of Health and Healing.

 Previously, I have taught WRIT 150 in the Identity & Diversity in American Contexts; Globalization: Current Issues & Cross-Cultural Perspectives; Issues in Aesthetics; and Technology and Social Change thematics.
 I have also taught WRIT 340 Advanced Writing for Social Sciences; for Arts and Humanities; and for Health Sciences.